Aketn/yt-dlp-windows-helpers/README.md

 ## Audio-only preset

-Use the task: "yt-dlp: Audio-only (m4a 192K, by site/uploader)"
+Use the task: "10) yt-dlp: Audio-only (m4a 192K, by site/uploader)"

 ## Format listing

-Run the task: "yt-dlp: List formats (loop)" or execute `./ListFormatsCheck.ps1`
+Run the task: "11) yt-dlp: List formats (loop)" or execute `./ListFormatsCheck.ps1`

 ## Notes